Who is eligible to apply?

 Who is eligible for the High School and College Success Programs?

-All PreK-8 program graduates are eligible for the Horizons High School and College Success Programs, which operate out of our downtown Bridgeport office during the school year.
+All PreK-8 Program graduates are eligible for the Horizons GFA High School and College Success Programs, which operate out of our Bridgeport office during the school year.
 Each student is assigned an academic coach who provides mentoring, guidance, social-emotional skills training, and subject tutoring.
+High school juniors and seniors receive test prep, college counseling and financial aid guidance, and career planning is available to college students.